equinor/fmu-dataio/docs/datamodel.rst

 The FMU results data model
 ##########################

-This section described the data model used for FMU results when exporting with fmu-dataio.
+This section describes the data model used for FMU results when exporting with fmu-dataio.
 For the time being, the data model is hosted as part of fmu-datio.

   The data model described herein is new and shiny, and experimental in many aspects.